 On Desperate Housewives we learn that Susan's ex-husband Karl re-married.
 In a later episode the audience finds out Karl's second wife abandoned him and their young son Evan because she couldn't handle being a mother, thus making Karl a single parent.
 After a couple of episodes Evan vanishes and is never mentioned again.
 Not by Karl, not by Evan's half-sister Julie, not by Bree the woman Karl wants to marry and then Karl dies and Evan * still* isn't mentioned.

-, it is established that the title character's mother is possibly an illegal immigrant who could face deportation, and that said title character's father is trapped in the middle of an El Salvadorian civil war.
+In a forgettable After School Special from The Eighties called Maricelanote about a young El Salvadorian refugee whose mother works for a middle class WASP family with a teenage girl of its own, it is established that the title character's mother is possibly an illegal immigrant who could face deportation, and that said title character's father is trapped in the middle of a Salvadoran civil war.
 However, both of these potentially interesting plot points are forgotten at the climax of the special, when the WASP-y girl learns an important lesson about tolerance and rescues Maricela, yadda yadda.

-LOST has Cindy, Zack and Emma.
-Some of the only tailies left, they joined the Others and appeared occasionally during seasons 2 and 3 before becoming regular recurring characters in the sixth season.
+LOST has "tailies" Cindy, Zack and Emma.
+They joined the Others and appeared occasionally during seasons 2 and 3 before becoming regular recurring characters in the sixth season.
 They join MIB's group.
 Said group gets bombed, but some survivors scatter into the jungle.
 Problem is, it's never resolved what happened to these three-you never see clearly if they were in the group that got bombed, and the ones that scattered are never seen.
 Especially bad since Cindy was one of the few guest characters left over from the pilot.